| Minutes of August

 |

-That he has maliciously told falsehoods in saying that brother J. Smith
+That he has maliciously told falsehoods, in saying that brother J. Smith

-Junior has abused him with insulting and abusive language and also injuring
+Junr. has abused him with insulting and abusive language and also injuring

 his character and standing before the brethren while journeying to Missouri. |